 This article originally appeared on the BeyeNETWORK.

 For the longest time, data warehouses were justified by intuition.
 People just knew that they were the right thing to do.
-Then there were attempts to justify data
+Then there were attempts to justify data warehouses by looking at macro variables such as stock price and corporate revenue.
+While a successful data warehouse undoubtedly had/has an impact on stock price and corporate revenue, there are so many other factors that also have an impact that the contribution of the data warehouse was questionable or, at the very least, difficult to measure.

 Then, one day, there appeared the practice of looking for the justification of a data warehouse by examining a corporation that had a data warehouse versus a corporation that did not have a data warehouse.
 In comparing these instances, it was seen that a data warehouse dropped the cost of information dramatically.
 The cost of building and maintaining the data warehouse was made insignificant by the cost required to gather and integrate information where there was no data warehouse.